-The digital transformation of the print business is part of a much larger transformation of how products are manufactured, marketed, and sold.
 All types and sizes of products are likely to be ordered online and manufactured in smaller batches closer to the point where they will be used.
 On-demand manufacturing will reduce shipping and inventory costs, minimize inventories, and decrease waste.

 Production inkjet and electrographic presses can produce the types of labels, folding cartons, books, catalogs, magazines, and billing documents traditionally produced by offset lithography.

 Digital label printers and electrographic presses can complement flexographic printers in making labels and flexible packaging.

 Direct to garment and digital textile printers can replace or complement the screen-printing presses traditionally used to decorate garments and print rolls of textiles.

 Grand-format and roll-to-roll and flatbed wide-format are replacing automated screen printing presses used to make large-format signs and display graphics.